These Super Easy Vegan Buckwheat Crepes are thin breakfast pancakes with a delicious nutty, earthy flavor from buckwheat flavor.

 - Vegan cheese

-- Roasted vegetables – like zucchini, red bell pepper, mushrooms.
+- Roasted vegetables – like zucchini, red bell pepper, and mushrooms.

 - Plant-based proteins you like – crumbled tofu, roasted chickpeas, black bean, cooked textured soy protein.

-- Sauce – you can add some tomato paste, hummus, vegan aoili.
+- Sauce – you can add some tomato paste, hummus, and vegan aioli.

 Fold the crepe in half and cook until cheese is melted, then serve with lettuce on the side.

 For sweet buckwheat crepes, try some of the toppings below:

 - Peanut butter